auth0/sharepoint-claimsprovider/README.md

 ## Configuration

+  1. When enable Auth0 for the SharePoint application, make sure that "Client ID" claim (http://schemas.auth0.com/clientID) is part of the list of required claims
-  1. Go to Central Admin -> Security
+  2. Go to Central Admin -> Security
   2. Under General Security section, click on "Configure Auth0 Claims Provider"
   3. Set the required configuration parameters (like domain, client id and client secret)